 If you fish with no license in the state of Alabama, you can be charged with a misdemeanor and pay a fine of $10–$25 per offense.
 With that in mind, it’s best to avoid any legal issues and just get a license.

 - Is my Alabama fishing license valid in any other state?

 Alabama has a reciprocal agreement with the state of Mississippi which allows licenses from either state to be recognized in the Tennessee River and its surrounding embayments where Alabama, Georgia, and Tennessee meet.

 There are no reciprocal agreements for fishing in the Gulf, however.
 You can legally fish with your AL fishing license up to the Mississippi state line or Grand Bay to the west, and the Florida state line or Perdido Bay to the east.
 As long as you stay within these boundaries, you have nothing to worry about it.

 Now you’ve got all the information you need to hit the open waters for a fun day of fishing.
-Pack your stuff, pick up a fishing license, and get ready to explore Alabama’s vast freshwater and saltwater opportunities.
-Last but not least, come back and drop a comment here to let us know about your experiences!
+Pack your stuff, find a guide near you, and get ready to explore Alabama’s vast freshwater and saltwater opportunities.